 [Read: Best Debt Consolidation Loans.]

-House says that a risky time to look for a loan is when you’re desperate for cash.
-Borrowing can make your overall financial situation even worse.
-If you have a good relationship with your bank, talk to a loan officer there about your options, or perhaps ask a family member or friend for assistance.
-Be honest about your ability to pay loans back, and work on building a savings account to help cushion tough times over the long term.
+But be honest about your ability to pay back a loan, and work on building a savings account to provide a cushion during tough times.
 “Sometimes people think they need to have thousands of dollars in savings, but even a couple hundred dollars might help you cover a rent shortage or flat tire,” House says.

 More from U.S. News